Yzstr/EVM-DASM/readme.md

 # EVM-DASM
-Convert EVM bytecode to opcode refer to the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
+Convert EVM byteCode to opCode via the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).

 # Usage
-The input opcode must include the deployment opcode rather than just contract opcode.
+The input opcode shall include the deployment opcode rather than just contract opcode.
 A valid input may has the pattern as follows.

 ```
 +-------------------+-------------------------------------------------------------------+